karthikathota/DSA/searching_algorithms/Readme.md

 **Simple Implementation:** Insertion sort is easy to implement and understand.
 It is a good choice for small datasets or when simplicity is more critical than the efficiency of the sorting algorithm.
 **Efficient for Small Datasets:** For small datasets or partially sorted datasets, insertion sort can be more efficient than other more complex algorithms such as quicksort or merge sort.
 **Adaptive:** It is adaptive, meaning that it performs well on datasets that are already partially sorted.

+### Disadvantages

+**Inefficiency for Large Datasets:** Insertion sort is inefficient for large datasets, especially when compared to more advanced algorithms like quicksort or merge sort.
+**Not In-Place:** The basic version of insertion sort requires extra memory space for the key element during the shifting process.
+While it can be modified to be in-place, the in-place version is still less efficient than other in-place sorting algorithms like quicksort.